Brochures for Planning your Visit to the Mt Hood Area

 The Tubing Hill is open weekends and holiday periods during the winter from 10am to 6pm, (Spring hours in early April are Saturday 10am-6pm and Sunday 10am-4pm through the end of April) and be sure to check out Cosmic Tubing.
 For the more adventurous, try steeper runs on the Extreme Tube Hill (Open based on conditions).
 The Winter Adventure Park also includes the Indoor Super Play Zone, Kids Tubing Carousel, Frosty’s Playland and more!
 There are fun winter activities for all ages, even kids under 3.
 Winter fun starts at Skibowl, less than one-hour east of Portland.
 Collins Lake Lodging nearby.

 Mt.
 Hood’s lower slopes (about 3500-6000 ft elev) are known for these tiny, sweet-tart blue berries.
 Contact the Zigzag Ranger Station of the Mt Hood National Forest for current information and maps on the best places to find huckleberry bushes.
 For a sure bet at tasting this special mountain berry, fresh from the bush or made into in milkshakes, pancakes, preserves and other delicious treats, come up to the Mt.
 Hood Huckleberry Festival at Mt.
-Hood Village, August 22 thru 24 (see our Festivals listing for more info).
+Hood Village in August (see our Festivals listing for more info).